lukleh/TwistedBot/README.md

 # Bot/Proxy for Minecraft
-- Support for 1.4.2 protocol version 47
+- Support for 1.4.7 protocol version 51
 - Running under [PyPy](http://pypy.org/ "PyPy")
 - flake8 clean with long lines
-- Optional [PyCrypto](https://www.dlitz.net/software/pycrypto/ "PyCrypto") dependency if you want the datastream to be encrypted.
+- Optional (mandatory for proxy mode) [PyCrypto](https://www.dlitz.net/software/pycrypto/ "PyCrypto") dependency if you want the datastream to be encrypted.
 Also configurable in config.
+- Twisted needs pywin32 dependency under Windows in proxy mode.
 - Rest of the dependencies is included in "libs" directory.

 ## Bot
 - Client side artificial player for Minecraft that runs on vanilla server in offline mode.
 No modification on server/client side needed.